Skip to content

 Docs: https://docs.ultralytics.com/models/yolo11/

-Ultralytics YOLO11 represents the newest advancement in the renowned YOLO (You Only Look Once) series, celebrated for its rapid and effective object detection capabilities.
-YOLO11 enhances prior YOLO iterations with architectural enhancements aimed at boosting both precision and speed.
+Ultralytics YOLO11 is the latest advancement in the renowned YOLO (You Only Look Once) series, celebrated for its rapid and effective object detection capabilities.
+YOLO11 enhances prior YOLO iterations with architectural refinements aimed at boosting both precision and speed.
 It retains the one-stage detection method, processing images in a single pass for real-time performance.
-A key advantage of YOLO11 is its versatility, supporting tasks like object detection, instance segmentation, image classification, and pose estimation, unlike DAMO-YOLO which primarily focuses on detection.

 Architecture and Key Features